 Protests Planned for Bush’s U.K. Visit

-Several other European anti-war groups have said they will travel to London for the protests, including France’s Non a la Guerre (No to War), Italy’s Ya Basta (Enough’s Enough) and the Axis of Peace Coalition of France, Germany and Russia.
+Several other European anti-war groups _ including France’s Non a la Guerre (No to War), Italy’s Ya Basta (Enough’s Enough) and the Axis of Peace Coalition of France, Germany and Russia _ will participate.

-The rallies are also expected to attract hundreds of schoolchildren.
-One of the organizers, Verity Marriott, 16, said they would be playing hooky for a good cause.
+The rallies also are expected to attract hundreds of schoolchildren.
+Verity Marriott, 16, who is organizing student ``strikes,″ called it truancy for a good cause.

-Sir John Stevens, who heads London’s Metropolitan Police, said security is unprecedented because of potential terrorism threats.
-He has canceled vacations for all London officers during Bush’s visit and the security bill to the taxpayer is expected to top $4.7 million.
+Sir John Stevens, head of the Metropolitan Police in London, said security for Bush’s visit is unprecedented.
+Stevens canceled holidays for London officers and the security bill for taxpayers is expected to top $4.7 million.

 On the Web: